Falsehood in War-Time: Arthur Ponsonby

-Arthur Ponsonby, 1st Baron Ponsonby of Shulbrede, was born Arthur Augustus William Henry Ponsonby in 1871.
-Lord Ponsonby attended Eton College and Balliol College, Oxford, where he joined the Diplomatic Service.
+Arthur Ponsonby, 1st Baron Ponsonby of Shulbrede, was born Arthur Augustus William Harry Ponsonby in 1871.
+Lord Ponsonby attended Eton College and Balliol College, Oxford, after which he joined the Diplomatic Service.
 In 1906, Ponsonby ran as a Liberal candidate, unsuccessfully, at the general election but was elected a Member of Parliament of the United Kingdom (MP) at a by-election in 1908.

 Lord Ponsonby was opposed to Britain's involvement in World War I and helped form the Union of Democratic Control (UDC).
 He stood as an "Independent Democrat" in the new Dunfermline Burghs constituency in the 1918 general election and was defeated, and joined the Labour Party, becoming the MP for the Brightside Division of Sheffield in the 1922 general election.
 He was appointed Parliamentary Secretary to the Ministry of Transport after the 1929 general election.
 He was granted a peerage and became Leader of the House of Lords in 1930.

 In 1940, Lord Ponsonby resigned from the Labour Party because he was opposed to its decision to join the coalition government of Winston Churchill.